tjr226/grail-diary-part-2/README.md

 ### File Tasks

-1. Create a new file using the Cocoa Touch Class template; call it `POIsTableViewController` and use the parent class `UITableViewController`
+1. Create a new file using the Cocoa Touch Class template; call it `POIsTableViewController` and use the parent class `UIViewController`
 2. Create 2 more files in the same way; `AddPOIViewController` (subclassed from `UIViewController`) and `POIDetailViewController` (also subclassed from `UIViewController`)
 3. Create a class subclassed from `UITableViewCell` called `POITableViewCell`
 4. Create a Swift file called `POI` (this is your model)